SMUnlimited/AMAI/README.md

 It is suggested to create a subfolder in your "maps" folder like "maps\AMAI" and copy the maps you intend to use AMAI with there.
 For Warcraft 1.30 onwards you need to use http://www.zezula.net/en/casc/main.html to extract a copy of official maps.

-Run *InstallTFTtoMap* from a commandline, to install AMAI to maps e.g `InstallTFTToMap.bat "C:\mymap.w3m"`
+Run *InstallTFTtoMap* from a windows commandline or powershell, to install AMAI to maps e.g `InstallTFTToMap.bat "C:\mymap.w3m"`

 Advanced Melee AI is made to be used on 'melee' maps only so please don't try to use it on custom maps (e.g towerdefence), it will make no difference on such maps.

+Alternatively for complex installs if you have `perl` installed you can run `InstallTFTtoDir.pl "C:\Documents\Warcraft III\Maps\AMAI"` to install AMAI to all maps in a directory and subdirectories.

+After installing AMAI on your map just start Warcraft3: RoC or TFT and play the map against and/or with computers to make use of AMAI.

 **Note:** *For those coming from older versions do not use the old `AMAI.exe` unless you run `MPQEditor htsize "C:\mymap.w3m" 64` from a commandline.*
 *If you do not do this the AI will not work or work oddly as the maps prevent the AMAI scripts being added.*

-To make your live easier if you have `perl` installed you can use `InstallTFTtoDir.pl "C:\Documents\Warcraft III\Maps\AMAI"` to install AMAI to all maps in a directory and subdirectories.

-After installing AMAI on your map just start Warcraft3: RoC or TFT and play the map against and/or with computers to make use of AMAI.
+*You may need to run as an administrator if you have issues with maps not displaying any teams.

 # Build Requirements
 To build scripts from source code or to make custom changes you must install perl (via `strawberry` or `activestate`).